Dr Voyageur - Budget Travel Tips Home Page

 The Columbia Icefield has become a poster child for global warming, but otherwise this route is fantastic.

 We cannot recommend this route enough.
+It operates year round weather permitting.

 - Calgary to Vancouver via